-Carbon Neutrality Studies: Vehicle Emissions and Fossil Fuel Demand and Supply (en español)
+Carbon Neutrality Studies: Reducing Transportation Fossil Fuel Demand and Emissions, and Managing the Decline in Transportation Fossil Fuel Supply (en español)

-The 2019-2020 California State Budget authorizes $3 million for two studies focused on the state’s goal of achieving carbon neutrality by 2045.
+The 2019 Budget Act appropriated $3 million for two studies to support the state’s goal of achieving carbon neutrality by 2045.
 These studies are being coordinated by the California Environmental Protection Agency.

-CalEPA has established an interagency team to develop a framework for these studies.
+CalEPA has established an interagency team to develop draft scopes of work for these studies.
 This team includes the Governor’s Office of Business and Economic Development, the Governor’s Office of Planning and Research, the Labor and Workforce Development Agency, the California Natural Resources Agency, the State Transportation Agency, the California Energy Commission and the California Air Resources Board.

 Sept.
 24, 2019 Meeting in Sacramento

 The studies are funded with proceeds from California’s Cap and Trade Program and are part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment — particularly in disadvantaged communities.

 The studies are authorized by the Budget Act of 2019, which includes the following descriptions:

 Vehicle Emissions Study